 Church Greeters are an important part of our hospitality ministry at Assumption.
 A friendly face and a smile make people feel welcome and at home.
 We can be found at the church doors before Mass.
 We also help hand out special information, handouts, or booklets after Mass.
 In addition, these volunteers keep a lookout for visitors and anyone in need of special assistance.
 Joining the Greeters is a great way to meet members of the parish too.
 For questions or to become part of this ministry, contact the rectory at 215-357-1221.

 The most important job of an usher is to make parishioners and guests feel welcome at each Mass celebration.
-The usher invites members of the congregation to serve as gift bearers and, as needed, helps with seating and coordinating movement of the congregation during Holy Communion.
-In addition, the usher assists with the collection basket during the offering.
+An usher invites members of the congregation to serve as gift bearers and, as needed, helps with seating and coordinating movement of the congregation during Holy Communion.
+In addition, an usher assists with the collection basket during the offering.
 Ushers also offer assistance in case of medical or other emergencies.
-For questions or to become part of this ministry, contact Ray Burkett at 215-357-1283 or email firstname.lastname@example.org.
+If you would like to become part of this special ministry, or would like more information, please contact Michael Arment at 215-470-2050 or email firstname.lastname@example.org.